DACA talks 'candid' but no progress yet

 McCarthy shot down the idea that Congress would simply extend DACA for a year rather than tackle family reunification and the diversity lottery, which are considered far thornier issues, a possibility Cornyn himself has suggested to reporters.

-McCarthy shook his head no.
+The California Republican shook his head no.

 "We got to finish this once and for all," he said.